marshall-bothwell/mars-rover-photos/README.md

-# Important Note:

-As of mid-October 2024, this site no longer functions because NASA's Mars Rover Photos API's manifests endpoint does not return data anymore.
-I may modify the site to work without the manifest data at some point, but in the meantime I am hoping that the manifests endpoint may work again in the future.

 # Search Photos

 - Select a rover and a date to view all photos taken by the rover on the date